HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Additional Ablation Studies

 \section{Additional Ablation Studies}

-To investigate the functional rationale of HTMformer components, we conduct detailed ablation experiments involving both component replacement and component removal.
+To investigate the functional rationale of HTME components, We examined three different variants of iTransformer, DLinear, and SegRNN, as representatives of Transformer-based, Linear-based, and RNN-based models, respectively.
+1) \textbf{Productor}, which integrates the multivariate feature extraction module of the HTME extractor into the embedding layer of iTransformer.
+2) \textbf{ProductorV1}, which utilizes only the multivariate feature extraction module of the HTME extractor.
+We also examined another variant 3) \textbf{ProductorV2}, which utilizes the multivariate feature extraction module of the HTME extractor to supplement the embedding representations.
+We introduce two Additional variants: \textbf{HTMformer}, builds upon iTransformer by incorporating the complete HTME extractor; \textbf{HTMformerV1}, replaces the original embedding layer in iTransformer with the temporal feature extractor from HTME.
 The detailed results are reported in Table~\ref{tab:ablation} of the main text.
-As all experiments were conducted under identical configurations, the HTMformer variants are directly comparable to other models.
+As all experiments were conducted under identical configurations, the HTMPredictors are directly comparable to other models.

 \paragraph{Effect of the temporal feature extraction module.} By comparing iTransformer and HTMformerV1, blue numbers are used to denote cases where HTMformerV1 outperforms iTransformer.
-Observations indicate that HTMformerV1 demonstrates improvements in 63/80 cases.
-By comparing HTMformerV1 and HTMformerV2, numbers prefixed with an \underline{underline} indicate that HTMformerV1 outperforms HTMformerV2.
-Notably, HTMformerV1 performs better in 57/80 cases.
-Significantly, on Solar and PEMS datasets lacking timestamps, HTMformerV2 often exhibits superior performance, verifying our first hypothesis: 1) The majority of time series features are stored in the temporal dimension, and the depth of temporal feature mining substantially influences prediction accuracy.

-\paragraph{Effect of the multivariate features.} Using iTransformer and HTMformerV1 as baselines, we compare them against iTransformerV3 and HTMformer versions.
+Observations indicate that HTMformerV1 demonstrates improvements in 63/80 cases. \paragraph{Effect of the temporal feature.} By comparing Predictor and PredictorV2, numbers prefixed with an \underline{underline} indicate that Predictor outperforms PredictorV2.
+Notably, Predictor performs better in most cases.
+The majority of time series features are stored in the temporal dimension, and the depth of temporal feature mining substantially influences prediction accuracy.
+This indicates that the temporal feature extraction module of HTME is more effective. \paragraph{Effect of the multivariate features.} Using Predictor as baselines, we compare them against PredictorV1.
 Red highlighted numbers indicate cases where the multivariate-integrated versions outperform their original counterparts.
-Experimental results show that iTransformerV3 achieves superior performance in 61/80 cases compared to iTransformer, while HTMformer outperforms its baseline in 68/80 cases.
-The gains are particularly evident on the PEMS datasets, which are derived from public transportation network data characterized by strong correlations among sensor nodes.
-This finding corroborates our second hypothesis: 2) The spatial dimension (multivariate dimension) also contains abundant features, and comprehensive multivariate feature mining can further reduce errors.
+Experimental results show that PredictorV1 achieves superior performance most cases.
+We also find that PredictorV2 outperforms Predictor in some cases.
+The spatial dimension (multivariate dimension) also contains abundant features, and comprehensive multivariate feature mining can further reduce errors.